Cyndra-project/cyndra/cargo-cyndra/README.md

 ## Documentation

-Run `cargo cyndra help` to see the basic usage.
+Run `cyndra help` to see the basic usage.

 Full list of commands and more documentation can be viewed on the [CLI docs](https://docs.cyndra.rs/getting-started/cyndra-commands).